 About 15 minutes from Ullapool

-A short drive north brings you to Ardmair Beach on the shores of Loch Kanaird, with a long pebble beach and views across to the distinctive shape of Ben Mor Coigach.
+A short drive north brings you to Ardmair Beach on the shores of Loch Kanaird, a long pebble beach with views across to the distinctive shape of Ben Mor Coigach.
 It is a tiny fishing village that today functions mostly as a holiday area.
+During the summer you can rent boats here, and there are self-catering chalets and a caravan and camping park.
+A good base for hiking or boating if you wanted to linger.

 Ardmair Beach Isle of Skye and Scottish Highlands itinerary trip Scotland